San Antonio metro

 Roofing in San Antonio sits at the intersection of Texas hail belt and Hill Country heat — a market where Class 4 impact-rated material is the right floor and where hot-humid summers shave years off any product not specified for the climate.
 The metro takes regular hits from severe spring storms moving down from the Edwards Plateau, and the National Severe Storms Laboratory catalogs Bexar, Comal, and Guadalupe counties among the active south-Texas hail corridor.
 South Texas carriers track that exposure aggressively — most major Texas carriers offer hail-deductible discounts or premium credits for documented Class 4 installations, and the Texas Department of Insurance lists eligible products.

-If your roof is past 12 years old or has been hit in any storm since 2023, get matched with vetted San Antonio roofers — most network pros offer a free inspection and written hail-damage report before you decide whether to file a claim.
+If your roof is past 12 years old or has been hit in any storm since 2023, talk to San Antonio roofers in our network — most network pros offer a no-charge inspection and written hail-damage report before you decide whether to file a claim.

 What's different about roofing in San Antonio